oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_mysql_backup_module.rst

                                             <div>This string is of the format: &quot;{day-of-week} {time-of-day}&quot;.</div>
                                             <div>&quot;{day-of-week}&quot; is a case-insensitive string like &quot;mon&quot;, &quot;tue&quot;, &amp;c.</div>
                                             <div>&quot;{time-of-day}&quot; is the &quot;Time&quot; portion of an RFC3339-formatted timestamp.
 Any second or sub-second time data will be truncated to zero.</div>
+                                            <div>If you set the read replica maintenance window to &quot;&quot; or if not specified, the read replica is set same as the DB system maintenance window.</div>
                                         <br/>
                                                                 <div style="font-size: smaller"><b>Sample:</b></div>
                                                 <div style="font-size: smaller; color: blue; word-wrap: break-word; word-break: break-all;">window_start_time_example</div>